 Our Lady of Fatima

-The next post covers the Cybis madonnas that were issued in 1960 and later.
+The next post covers all of the Cybis madonnas that were introduced in 1960 and after.

 About the Cybis Reference Archive

 What is Cybis?

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.